 - Stay home if you or members of your household are experiencing symptoms of COVID-19

 There’s no place for summer fun like the zoo!
-Whether you're hand-feeding a giraffe, checking out a sea lion from the under water viewing tunnel or getting up close and personal with the animals that call our back yard home, there's plenty to see and do.
+Whether you're hand-feeding a giraffe, checking out a sea lion from the underwater viewing tunnel or getting up close and personal with the animals that call our back yard home, there's plenty to see and do.
+Plus, Dinosaur Island is now open for added summer fun with 15 new dinosaurs to explore!

-The extensive gardens and art collection continue to pulse with life all year long, with perennial favorite Blooms & Butterflies on display in the Pacific Island Water Garden, alongside the visually stunning paper art exhibition by Lea Gray, Bringing Reverence to Nature: An Exploration of Botanicals in Paper, both open daily until May 31.
-Paul Busse Garden Railway has also returned, encouraging visitors to get outside and enjoy the beauty of the season, and Chihuly Nights is taking place on select evenings through October.
+The extensive gardens and art collection continue to pulse with life all year long, especially in the summer.
+Enjoy all of this season's glory with thousands of carefully tended foliage and flowers, comprising the full spectrum of color, and more than 230 eye-catching containers that top off the seasonal displays during In The Gardens: Color to Discover, through Sept.
+12. Paul Busse Garden Railway has also returned, encouraging visitors to get outside and enjoy the beauty of the season, and Chihuly Nights is taking place on select evenings through October.

 Columbus' ultimate indoor LEGO playground is open daily, with 12+ attractions for an epic day.
 This two-story LEGO experience is a one-of-a-kind opportunity in Columbus and a great addition to any day at Easton.

-National Veterans Memorial and Museum (NVMM) is once again welcoming guests, Wednesdays through Sundays from 10 a.m - 5 p.m.
+National Veterans Memorial and Museum (NVMM) is once again welcoming guests, Wednesdays through Sundays from 10 a.m - 5 p.m, including the 4th of July.
 The facility also continues to share the stories of our country’s veterans through virtual events and exhibits.

 The new exhibition at Wexner Center through the Arts - Climate Changing: On Artists, Institutions, and the Social Environment - explores how contemporary artists engage with social issues and shape institutions.
 Both indoor and outdoor components will be part of this exhibit, and the facility now offers free admission on Sundays.
 Programming also continues online with a variety of offerings highlighting the center’s exhibitions, film/video, performing arts and activities.
 Keep up-to-date on the latest in contemporary art, from the Columbus region and abroad, here.

 The Billy Ireland Cartoon Library and Museum, which houses the world's largest collection of materials related to cartoons and comics, has reopened to the public with an all new and timely exhibition - "Into the Swamp: The Social and Political Satire of Walt Kelly's Pogo."
 Virtual programming, including guided tours and artist talks, will continue to be offered in the forseeable future.
-Make your reservation to visit in person here.
+Make your reservation to visit in person here and save the date for Cartoon Crossroads Columbus, Sept.
+30-Oct.
+3.

 The Columbus Museum of Art (CMA) is welcoming visitors in a reduced capacity, with updated safety measures in place.
 Celebrate the life of local artist Aminah Robinson with Raggin’ On: The Art of Aminah Brenda Lynn Robinson’s House and Journals, on display through Oct.
 3, 2021.
 Private, curator guide tours are available as well.
 Find more information about visiting during COVID-19 here.